Puntalytics/Puntalytics.github.io/fantasy.md

 ### Tier 1a: Blue-chip talent

-*Our scoring system rewards punters who hit on three of the following: volume (aka defensive coaches or subpar offense), big leg, and pin-deep ability (either on their own or with an elite coverage team).
-The two following players are the Travis Kelces of punters.
-In 2020 they averaged a full point more per game than any other punter, and there’s no reason to think that trend should stop in 2021.*
+*In 2020, **Bailey** and **Dickson** averaged a full PPG better than any other punter, and there’s no reason to think that trend should stop in 2021.
+These two are the Travis Kelces of punters.*

 |Rank |Punter             | 2020  ppg| 2020 Rank |
 |:-    |:-----------------|:-----|:--|